ksdavidc/kyoto-lesson.github.io/junior_coders/lessons/DragonMazePart2.md

 ## For example

 ### Setup

-(start with green dragon invisible)
+* Start with green dragon invisible
-(start with everyone the right size and correct position) (Don't worry about the path/background yet)
+* Start with everyone the right size and correct position
+* Don't worry about the path/background yet

 ### Dragon 1
 * If something hits the green dragon, send a message to Tic to go home, you disappear, but another dragon appears.